Propagation complete encodings of smooth DNNF theories: Definitions

+Let us briefly describe an example of a DNNF for which the \textsf{FullNNF} encoding described in~\cite{AGMES16} is not PC.
+Assume \(D\) is a smooth DNNF with vertices \(V\), root \(\rho\in V\), the set of edges \(E\), and the set of leaves \(L\subseteq V\).
+Let us assume that \(D\) represents boolean function \(f(\vek{x})\) and the leaves of \(D\) are associated with the literals \(\lit{\vek{x}}\). \textsf{FullNNF} encoding of \(D\) is a CNF formula \(\psi(\vek{x}, \vek{v})\) where \(\vek{v}\) are auxiliary variables corresponding to the inner vertices of \(D\).
+It consists of clauses~\ref{FN1} to~\ref{FN4} described in Table~\ref{tab:clauses:fullnnf} and the unit clause \(\rho\).

-Let us describe an example of a DNNF for a boolean function, for which \textsf{FullNNF} described in~\cite{AGMES16} is not a PC encoding, although it implements domain consistency.
-The boolean input variables are $x_1, x_2, x_3, x_4$ and the output is $\rho$.
-The DNNF is depicted in Figure~\ref{fig:dnnf}.
+\begin{example} Figure~\ref{fig:dnnf-a} presents a DNNF for a boolean function, for which \textsf{FullNNF} described in~\cite{AGMES16} is not a PC encoding, although it implements domain consistency.
+The boolean input variables are $x_1, x_2, x_3, x_4, x_5$ and the output is $\rho$.

-The partial assignment $c \wedge d$ is contradictory, since we cannot have simultaneously $x_1=x_2$ and $x_1 \not= x_2$.
-Let us now consider the \textsf{FullNNF} encoding consisting of the clauses N1, \ldots, N4 and $\rho$ described in~\cite{AGMES16} and used also in Section~\ref{sec:encodings} as a part of an extended encoding.
-Unit propagation on the \(\textsf{FullNNF}\) encoding with partial assignment \(c\land d\) derives literals \(a\) and \(b\) using clauses N3, and then literals \(e\) and \(f\) using clauses N2.
-It can derive literal \(\rho\) using a clause N1 or N3, but \(\rho\) is already present as a unit clause in the encoding.
-No other literal can be derived by unit propagation, so the partial assignment consisting of literals \(a\), \(b\), \(c\), \(d\), \(e\), \(f\), and \(\rho\) is closed under unit propagation in the \textsf{FullNNF} encoding.
-In particular, contradiction is not derived.
-This means that \textsf{FullNNF} is not URC\@, since already \(c \wedge d\) is a partial assignment that cannot be extended to a satisfying assignment.
+Encoding \textsf{FullNNF} uses main variables \(x_1, \dots, x_5\) and auxiliary variables which represent the inner gates of the DNNF\@.
+Note that partial assignment \(d_1\land d_2\) is contradictory, since we cannot have simultaneously $x_1=x_2$ and $x_1 \not= x_2$.
+However, unit propagation does not derive any literals except \(d_1\), \(d_2\) and \(\rho\), in particular it does not derive the contradiction.
+Let us look at the clauses in \textsf{FullNNF} which contain variables \(d_1\) and \(d_2\). \begin{itemize} \item Since \(d_1\) and \(d_2\) are \(\lor\) gates, they are in the following clauses of group~\ref{FN1}: